 In short, corsetieres are skilled craftspeople.
 Pay them what they’re worth.

 So where can you find a good off the rack corset?
 What Katie Did, Boobie Trap, Maya Hansen, Lulu and Lush, and Velda Lauder are all good starting places.
 These are all British brands so the exchange rate may be an issue.
 If you favor a particular brand, like What Katie Did, you can also buy directly from them.
-The UK boutiques La Magia, Fairy GothMother, and Mio Destino all carry the brands listed.
+The UK boutiques La Magia [Editor’s Note: As of February 2015, this site appears to be defunct], Fairy GothMother, and Mio Destino all carry the brands listed.
 In addition, the online boutique Adore Corsets has a 50% off clearance page that’s always worth checking out.

 I don’t recommend purchasing from Vollers.
 While they bill themselves as one of London’s oldest corset houses, you wouldn’t know it from their work.
 The two corsets I ordered from them were, in my opinion, sloppy and subpar, especially since I paid premium prices for them.
 I’ve heard similar complaints about Vollers from other corset enthusiasts, many of whom are much more educated on the subject than I am.
 I also don’t recommend buying corsets off e-bay unless you both know what you are doing and are purchasing from a reputable seller.
 There are lots of scams on e-bay where sellers will copy a picture from a reputable corsetiere and then ship a cheap knock off to you, if they ship you anything at all.

 For custom corsets, Etsy is a surprisingly good resource.
 While I can’t guarantee any of these women are taking orders, they are known for their exquisite work.
-SugarKitty Corsets, Jill’s Corsets, CixD, Electra Designs, Scoundrelle’s Keep, and Totally Waisted are all excellent corsetieres with unique perspectives.
+SugarKitty Corsets, Jill’s Corsets [Editor’s Note: As of February 2015, this site appears to be defunct], CixD, Electra Designs, Scoundrelle’s Keep, and Totally Waisted are all excellent corsetieres with unique perspectives.

-Persons with higher budgets may want to try the specialty services of Lara Corsets, Wasp Creations, Dark Garden, Starkers, Corinthias Corsets, Puimond, or Lovesick Corrective Apparel.
+Persons with higher budgets may want to try the specialty services of Lara Corsets [Editor’s Note: As of February 2015, this site appears to be defunct, Wasp Creations [Editor’s Note: As of February 2015, this site appears to be defunct], Dark Garden, Starkers, Corinthias Corsets [Editor’s Note: As of February 2015, this site appears to be defunct], Puimond, or Lovesick Corrective Apparel.

 While the prices may seem expensive, remember, you get what you pay for.